 - Moves Milestone III (the government's high-rate production decision) from September 2002 to July 2003.

 - Still deliver full warfighter capability at the scheduled Initial Operational Capability (IOC) date of November 2004.

-The primary drivers of the cost growth in EMD include better information on touch labor (actual totals from the first EMD aircraft builds versus parametrics); additional flight test time based on historical rates from other programs; a projection that more time will be required to complete avionics integration; and increased engineering changes on the engine.
+The primary drivers of the cost growth in EMD include better information on touch labor (actual totals from the first EMD aircraft builds versus parametrics); additional flight test time based on historical rates from other programs; a projection that more time would be required to complete avionics integration; and increased engineering changes on the engine.

 The JET-recommended restructure adds time and funding to reduce program risk prior to entering production, reinforcing EMD's purpose of having a producible design at the end of that phase.
 In addition, the JET recommended restructure more objectively ties the remaining portion of the EMD contract incentive fee to control cost, perform on schedule and keep the program affordable.

 The JET established a process for touch and sustaining labor similar to that used on the C-17 cost review.
 For the remaining production costs, the JET developed a model for materiel, subcontracts, overhead, and support.
 The JET also identified the need for the program to address an industry-unique rate of inflation in this high technology segment of the economy.

 To offset the identified production cost growth, the JET recommended contractor investments in producibility initiatives and support capability, as well as contractor commitment to early fixed-price incentive fee production contracts.

 JET identified Tier I initiatives to offset cost growth: